getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 The "https://featuretests.io" feature-tests-as-a-service offers solutions to these frustrations.

 You can load the service's library into your page, and it loads the latest test definitions and runs all the feature tests.
-It does so using background-processing with Web Workers, if possible, to reduce the performance overhead.
+It does so using background processing with Web Workers, if possible, to reduce the performance overhead.
 It also uses LocalStorage persistence to cache the results in a way that can be shared across all sites you visit which use the service, which drastically reduces how often the tests need to run on each browser instance.

 You get runtime feature tests in each of your users' browsers, and you can use those tests results dynamically to serve users the most appropriate code (no more, no less) for their environments.